List of memorials and monuments at Arlington National Cemetery: Arlington National Cemetery

 On July 16, 1862, the United States Congress passed legislation authorizing the purchase of land for national cemeteries for military dead.
 In May 1864, large numbers of Union forces died in the Battle of the Wilderness, requiring a large new cemetery to be built near the District of Columbia.
-A study quickly determined that the Arlington Estate was the most suitable property for this purpose.
-Although the first military burial at Arlington occurred on May 13, 1864, formal authorization for burials did not occur until June 15, 1864.
+A study quickly determined that Arlington Estate was the most suitable property for this purpose.
+While Private William Henry Christmas became the first Union soldier buried at Arlington on May 13, 1864, formal authorization for burials did not occur until June 15, 1864.